Components Overview#

 Grid-like API#

-Grid-like layouts are initialized empty and populated setting 2D assignments to specify the index or span on indices the object in the grid should occupy.
+Grid-like layouts are initialized empty and populated by setting 2D assignments to specify the index or span on indices the object in the grid should occupy.
 Just like a Python array, the indexing is zero-based and specifies the rows first and the columns second, i.e. gridlike[0, 1] would assign an object to the first row and second column.

 To demonstrate the abilities, let us declare a grid with a wide range of different objects, including Spacers, HoloViews objects, images, and widgets.